barakat-abweh/final-ctf-egy-2019/Fibonacciís socket/readme.md

-#### Fibonacci&socket is not like any other socket, there is a secret buried deep inside the socket, can you reveal it ?
+#### Fibonacci & socket is not like any other socket, there is a secret buried deep inside the socket, can you reveal it ?